Attention (Charlie Puth) Dance Video – Directed by Tim Milgram

-When it comes to top nightclubs in Queens, and trendy New York clubs, there is a genuine “who’s who” of great places to dance, freak out and just have fun until the sun shines, say visitors to these trendy establishments.
+When it comes to top nightclubs in Brooklyn, and trendy New York clubs, there is a genuine “who’s who” of great places to dance, freak out and just have fun until the sun shines, say visitors to these trendy establishments.
 In fact, there are a lot of great clubs and bars in this easternmost borough of New York City.
 For instance, there are a lot of raves about Fontana’s on the Lower East Side and the famed “Beauty Bar” in the East Village that has legions of followers.
 Moreover, the dance venues that are both “hot” and “trendy,” according to locals cannot be easily found without some “Big Apple” connection.

 Still, there is a consensus that the borough of Queens is second to none when it comes to character driven clubs that aim to please.

 The focus on Queens reflecting a diverse clientele is often characterized by it night club scene that is considering to be second to none worldwide.

 For instance, the top Queen’s night clubs include:

 – Cielo for a super dance club